josigar123/hydrophonic-detection/README.md

 ---

 ## Environment
-It is recommended to use an isolated python environment for installing all the packages into, using either venv or a conda environment with miniconda (preferred) or another alternative.
-This is to avoid potential version collisions
+It is recommended to use an isolated python environment for installing all the packages into.
+For this project use miniconda.
+This is to avoid potential version collisions.

 Installing miniconda: